Natural Stone Bridge and Caves: History

 The caves were known to Europeans since the mid-18th century.
 Horatio Gates Spafford, father of Presbyterian church elder and lawyer Horatio Spafford, mentions Stone Bridge Cave in his 1813 A Gazetteer of the State of New-York.

 The property surrounding the caves was given to Jacob Van Benthuysen, whose descendants still own the park, as a reward for service during the American Revolutionary War, and was the site of a sawmill until the early 20th century.
-Tourism at the caves began in 1929, when the property owners' daughter Lydia Neubuck Harper started offering impromptu tours of the property.
-Harper is credited with developing the caves into a tourist attraction, adding trails, boardwalks and a gift shop when she gained ownership of the property in 1944.
+Tourism at the caves began in 1929, when the grand-niece of the property owners, Lydia Neubuck Harper, started offering impromptu tours of the caves to interested tourists for a nickel.
+Harper and her mother, Elfrieda Heldt, bought the property in 1944, and together with her brothers developed the caves into a tourist attraction, adding trails, boardwalks and a gift shop when they gained ownership of the property in 1944.
 In November 1956, a 900 ton section of Stone Bridge Cave fell, possibly due to nearby road works.

 The caves are presently owned by Greg Beckler, nephew of Lydia Neubuck Harper.
 In 2017, the cave property was a filming location for the Escape at Dannemora miniseries.